siondawson/milestone-project-3/readme.md

 Similar use of forms to 'Create 'Functionality'.
 Accessed via link in cards on the 'User Events' page.
 The 'Create Event' Form was duplicated and repurposed for update functionality.
 Existing event data is pre populated into the form ready for the user to edit.

+This was implements to that users are able to update events that they have created.
+Measures built into the code prevent users from updating event data which they have not created.

 ### Delete functionality

 Accessed via link in cards on the 'User Events' page.
 Defensive programming first opens a bootstrap modal on clicking 'delete'.
 User is warned that confriming deletion will pernamently delete the event.

 To add new events
     3. To edit my events

+## Favicon

+A favicon was added so a user can better recognise the website among multiple browser tabs.
+The same color used in nav bar was used along with the initals of the website name: LMC.

 ## Wireframes